 Morphic Reach (Ex)

-A morpher of 10th level or higher can suddenly stretch her limbs, neck, or other appendages outward, giving her 5 more feet of reach than the creature emulated.
+A morpher of 10th level or higher in a morph can suddenly stretch her limbs, neck, or other appendages outward, giving her 5 more feet of reach than the creature emulated.
 Unlike most creatures, morphers don’t appear to have a longer reach until they actually use it.

 This ability replaces azure counter.